 It’s important to avoid talking to any representatives from bus or trucking companies or insurers before speaking with us.
 Calling this hotline first will allow us to explain what’s at stake and how to protect yourself.

 If you were a driver or passenger in the recent crash, we can help.
-Call Ostroff Injury Law to schedule a free consultation at one of our locations.
+Call Ostroff Godshall Injury and Accident Lawyers to schedule a free consultation at one of our locations.
 If you cannot come to our office, we can meet at your home or another location at a time that works for you.